Your Comprehensive Guide to the Spanish Past Tense

 Read more on this tense here:

-The imperfect tense in Spanish is probably the most commonly used past Spanish tense, so it’s an important concept to learn!
+The imperfect tense in Spanish is used to talk about past habitual actions, describe the past, give times and dates and more!
 This post will take you through how to form…

 The past progressive tense is used to convey information about a progressive action that has already ended.

-In other words, this tense talks about someone or something that was doing something but is no longer engaged in the activity.
+In other words, this tense talks about someone who was doing something but isn’t anymore.
+Or an action that was happening, but isn’t anymore.

-It’s a compound tense, which means that you need two verbs in order to form it.
+It’s a compound tense, which means that you need two verbs to form it.
 The main verb is combined with an auxiliary verb, which in this particular case is estar (to be).

 The estar will be in its imperfect form, and the main verb will be put into gerund form.